unboxed/unboxed.co/source/news/2017-03-08-sh-24-shortlisted-for-british-medical-journal-award.md

 [Read more about the development of SH:24 here](https://unboxed.co/project-stories/sh24/).<br/>

-The BMJ 2017 Awards are due to take place on Thursday 4th May at the Park Plaza Westminster.
+The BMJ 2017 Awards are set to take place on Thursday 4th May at the Park Plaza Westminster.